harshhpaatel/dropzone/README.md

-# dropzone
+# dropzone | Shopify Winter 2022 Backend Challenge

- An image repository
+Dropzone is streamlined and simple to use image repository service.

+## Major Features

+    - Secure uploading and storing of images
+    - Clean deletions of stored images
+    - Friendly URL Generation upon upload

+## Local Usage